Retrieve, Schedule, Reflect: LLM Agents for Chip QoR Optimization: Experimental Results

 \subsection{Customized Optimization with User Preference}

-In practice, engineers often optimize under user-specified preferences that deviate from the default setting, such as trading limited timing margin for lower power or area~\cite{PD-ISQED02-Coudert,PD-VLSISOC20-Sharma}.
+In practice, engineers often optimize under user-specified preferences, such as trading limited timing margin for lower power or area~\cite{PD-ISQED02-Coudert,PD-VLSISOC20-Sharma}.
 Such preference-driven objectives are difficult to realize with black-box optimizers (e.g., RL) without careful reward engineering~\cite{LLM-NIPS23-Rafailov}.
-In contrast, both human engineers and LLM-based agents can directly interpret natural-language preferences and adjust scheduling accordingly.
+In contrast, LLM-based agents can directly interpret natural-language preferences and adjust scheduling accordingly.

-We select five designs from \Cref{tab:asap7-stats} that achieve timing-clean solutions under the default objective, and then relax timing by allowing worst slack to degrade by up to 5\% of the clock period.
-Under this constraint, the agent jointly optimizes power and area while satisfying the specified timing tolerance. \Cref{tab:user-preference} reports the allowable/achieved worst slack and the power/area reductions relative to \textbf{Ours} with default objective in \Cref{tab:asap7-stats}.
+We select five designs from \Cref{tab:asap7-stats} that achieve timing-clean solutions under the default preference, and then relax timing by allowing WNS degradation up to 5\% of the clock period. \Cref{tab:user-preference} reports the allowable/achieved worst slack and the power/area reductions relative to \textbf{Ours} in \Cref{tab:asap7-stats}.

 Across all five designs, the achieved worst slacks satisfy the allowable limits.
 Power reductions are near-zero on hidden1 and hidden2 because clock power dominates total power (see \Cref{tab:asap7-stats-original}), limiting overall reduction.
 When excluding clock power, the customized objective yields more substantial reductions, as analyzed in \Cref{sec:power-breakdown}.
-Overall, these results show that our framework can follow language-instructed preferences and realize customized objectives during chip optimization.
+Overall, these results show that our framework can follow language-instructed preferences and satisfies customized QoR objectives during ECO.